dankleiman/dankleiman.github.io/content/post/2016-09-24-rails-security-exercises-from-bearclaw.md

 ---
 title: "Rails Security Exercises from Bearclaw"
 date: 2016-09-24 06:05:49 -0400
-comments: true
 categories:
-author: Dan
+- Code
+- Rails
+- Security
 ---
 In this post, I'm going to tell you what I learned doing a series of Rails security exercises developed by [Bearclaw](https://www.gobearclaw.com/), a Rails security consultancy.